 Jason has been involved extensively in Humanity Rising, specifically working on training members of the Institute of Economics & Peace (IEP) cohort and hosting several student outreach initiatives to share Humanity Rising’s opportunities with students across the US.
 Please reach out to him at firstname.lastname@example.org if you have any questions or connect with him online to stay updated on his work at Humanity Rising!

-Kayla Pilgrim is a college freshman in the Chicagoland area and is serving on the Ambassador Leadership team at Humanity Rising.
+Kayla Pilgrim is a college student in the Chicagoland area and is serving as the Outreach and Engagement Manager at Humanity Rising.
 Her passions include economic justice, civil rights, and mental health.
 Kayla aims to utilize technology coupled with service to help negate the effects of inequality in her community and worldwide.
 She believes that youth must be at the forefront of progress and makes an effort to empower her peers to follow their passions and create an impact.
 Join her in making a change by becoming a part of the Humanity Rising Movement!

 Beth is a former director of Humanity Rising now serving as an advisor to the organization.
 She previously was Senior Vice President and Chief of Staff at Apollo Education Group, one of the world’s largest private education providers.
 Her experience includes a mix of corporate and non-profit positions, including leading investor relations for publicly-traded companies across a range of industries, serving as the director of the University of Iowa Executive MBA Program, and developing communications and programming for Rotary International.
 Beth believes education is the cornerstone to building a brighter future and is committed to empowering our future leaders to take the initiative to serve.
 She has an MBA from the University of Iowa and a bachelor’s degree in journalism from Iowa State University.